Shanidek321/PowerBI-Project/README.md

 # PowerBI-Project
-<h3> The goal of the project is the visualize data from 2 different systems,
+<h3> The goal of the project is the visualise data from 2 different systems,
 CSV and MSSQL </h3>
 <h4>A few points about the project:</h4>
 <br>